lol768/corp-pdf-testcase/README.md

 To run, use `go run app.go` and visit http://localhost:8080/main.pdf

 Open the PDF and try to save the resource by pressing Ctrl+S or using file -> save page as.

+Note that the magpie downloads correctly in Firefox.